binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 In many cases, the extra expense of the newer anti-virus products is worth the expenditure.
 You will have to weigh this up.

-Setting up and maintaining a network intrusion detection system (NIDS) is pretty much a given for any medium to large sized business's network.
+Setting up and maintaining a network intrusion detection system (NIDS) is pretty much a given for any medium to large sized business network.
 There are many arguments whether an organisation should run their own in house security operations team.
 This will often come down to the size of the organisation, whether or not you already have some of the specialities required in house, what your assets are, who your adversaries are, how long you plan on staying in business, and many other considerations.
 This is all part of your threat modelling.

 You could inspect the DNS records, this is where your NIDS comes in.